chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

 ## Build an environment and install dependencies

 If the above commands work, this indicates that you have successfully installed conda.
 You are ready to install the tools now.
-There are only 4 steps and 8 commands.
+There are only a few commands to run.

 Step 1.
 Add some resource for your local channel